 How long do you need to own stock to get a dividend payout?

-To qualify for a dividend payout, you first need to be recorded as a shareholder of the company on the record date.
+To qualify for a dividend payout, you must be recorded as a company shareholder on the record date.
 For this reason, you must buy your dividend stocks before the ex-dividend date to qualify for a dividend payout for the following quarter.

 How often do companies pay dividends?

-Typically, most companies pay dividends four times per year (every quarter).
-This is because companies report earnings every quarter, and therefore if there is any profit to distribute gets shared every quarter.
+Most companies pay dividends four times per year (every quarter).
+This is because companies report earnings every quarter, and therefore if there is any profit to distribute, it gets shared every quarter.
 Keep in mind that this is not a rule.
-At the end of the day, the board of directors is the one that decides whether dividends should be paid and how much.
+At the end of the day, the board of directors decides whether dividends should be paid and how much.
 Don’t be surprised if your company pays dividends for one quarter and skips the next one.

 Ordinary dividends vs. Qualified dividends